 Q&A: Slalom’s senior experts in life sciences and healthcare shine a spotlight on the future of these deeply intertwined industries.

 Amy Loftus, general manager of Slalom’s Philadelphia office, has been working in life sciences as a consultant and executive for over 25 years.
-And Emily Borlik, managing director of Slalom’s cross-market healthcare practice, has been a healthcare consultant for nearly 20 years.
-Together, this cross-industry dream team will host a Slalom webinar on March 21, Bracing for disruption: Building agility in life sciences and healthcare.
+And Emily Borlik, [former] managing director of Slalom’s cross-market healthcare practice, has been a healthcare consultant for nearly 20 years.
+Together, this cross-industry dream team hosted our webinar, Bracing for disruption: Building agility in life sciences and healthcare.
 In anticipation, we asked Loftus and Borlik to offer a big picture perspective on the current and future state of their respective industries.

 What are you hearing most from your clients right now?
 What are their top-of-mind challenges?

 Loftus: In the life sciences, increasing regulatory and pricing pressures are a big challenge, as is the ever-greater need to drive collaboration and novel partnerships both within and outside of the life sciences community.
 Many organizations are working on their ability to absorb new data and quickly apply it to their business.
 There’s also an increasing need and pressure to provide more support to patients on their journeys toward health and disease management.